SemanticsOS/smc.freeimage/README.txt

 ----------------------

  * Few image filters, no support for complex image filters in FreeImage

+ * Low quality resize filters are slower than PIL's filters

  * No drawing API for primitives (lines, circles, boxes)